pivotal/docs-tas-adapter/logging-and-metrics.md

-# System logging and metrics
+# System logs and metrics

 This topic provides guidance on accessing system component logs and metrics.